Trisomy 16: Full trisomy 16

 Full trisomy 16 is incompatible with life and most of the time it results in miscarriage during the first trimester.
 This occurs when all of the cells in the body contain an extra copy of chromosome 16.

 Mosaic trisomy 16

+Dysmorphic facial features of a child with Mosaic trisomy 16q12.2q24.3, including camptodactyly and congenital heart defects.

-Mosaic trisomy 16, a rare chromosomal disorder, is compatible with life, therefore a baby can be born alive.
+Mosaic trisomy 16, a rare chromosomal disorder, is not compatible with life, but in rare cases a baby can be born alive.
 This happens when only some of the cells in the body contain the extra copy of chromosome 16.
 Some of the consequences include slow growth before birth.

 Prenatal diagnosis

 During prenatal diagnosis, the levels of trisomy in fetal-placental tissues can be analyzed.
 These levels can be predictors of outcomes in mosaic trisomy 16 pregnancies.
-In a study of prenatal diagnosis cases, there were 66% of live births with an average of 35.7 weeks gestational age.
-About 45% of them had malformations.
+In a study of prenatal diagnosis cases, there were 0.01% of live births with an average of 35.7 weeks gestational age.
+About 50% of them had malformations.
 The most common malformations were CSD, ASD, and hypospadias.
 However, confined placental trisomy 16 does not always result in anatomical abnormalities.